BrenMurrell/slack-audiobot/README.md

 3. Add your bot's API key to config.js
 4. Run `node audiobot.js` from the command line
 5. Invite your brand new bot into the channels you'd like it to watch.

+## Commands
+Here's a couple commands you might like to try:
+* `play bell` - this will play the bell noise (comes with this package)
+* `@BOTNAME help` - get a list of commands you can use with your bot (replace BOTNAME with your bot's name, obviously)
+* `@BOTNAME list` - get a list of valid sound files.
+If you want more, just dump them in the sounds folder
+* `@BOTNAME stop` - stop the bot listening to requests for sounds
+* `@BOTNAME start` - start the bot listening to requests for sounds  (on by default)